Restaurant and food services health and safety during COVID-19

 - Post hygiene instructions in English or French and the majority workplace language so everyone can understand how to do their part.

-- Introduce more fresh air by increasing the ventilation system’s air intake or opening doors and windows.
-Avoid central recirculation where possible.
+- introduce more fresh air by increasing the ventilation system’s air intake and avoiding central recirculation where possible

-Manage a potential case of, or suspected exposure to,at the workplace
+Manage a potential case of, or suspected exposure to, covid 19 at the workplace

 If a worker calls in sick, informs you of symptoms or informs you they had close contact with someone with symptoms, or if anyone shows symptoms in the workplace they should be excluded from the workplace.